DAL-INWK/Design_Fall_2022/README.md

 To use this repository, each student group need to:

+1. Select one student to carry out the remaining tasks.
-1. Clone the main branch of this repository
+2. Clone the main branch of this repository
-2. Create a branch named after their group
+3. Create a branch named after their group
-3. Copy network device configuration to the branch
+4. Copy network device configuration to the branch
-4. Commit and push the branch
+5. Commit and push the branch
-5. Check if their configuration files have passed the checks
+6. Check if their configuration files have passed the checks

+Instructors and students need to have a GitHub account to be able to push lab configuration and view results.
+To eliminate redundant work, only one student from each lab group is needed to follow the steps below.

 Instructors will also be able to view the results and advise students on how to fix any errors.

 ## Instructions for students:

 Follow these instructions after completing all the lab required configuration steps:

-### Instructions for Lab 1

 1. Clone the main branch of this repository in the home directory:
    ```